 In the fourth quarter of 2006, we decided to reimburse our employees and former employees the additional taxes arising under Section 409A due to the exercise of certain discounted stock options in 2006.
 As a result, we recorded expenses of approximately \$0.9 million in 2006.
-Of this amount, \$0.4 million relates to employees and former employees who are subject to the disclosure requirements under Section 16 of the Securities Exchange Act of 1934 and \$0.5 million relates to all other employees and former employees").
+Of this amount, \$0.4 million relates to employees and former employees who are subject to the disclosure requirements under Section 16 of the Securities Exchange Act of 1934 and \$0.5 million relates to all other employees and former employees (the "qualifying employees").
 In February 2007, the Internal Revenue Service ("IRS") published guidance allowing companies to voluntarily pay the IRS directly on their employees' behalf any Section 409A taxes and interest by June 30, 2007.
 We notified the IRS of our intention to participate in this program and, accordingly, in June 2007 we paid \$0.5 million to the applicable federal and state tax agencies on behalf of the qualifying employees.

 In order to remedy the unfavorable personal tax consequences for those who have not exercised stock options subject to Section 409A, we intend to provide holders of these options the opportunity to amend their affected options.
 In December 2006, we entered into agreements with our directors and executive officers under which we will amend any affected stock options to increase the exercise price to the quoted market price on the revised measurement date and either provide cash payment in 2008 or issue restricted stock in 2007, at our discretion, to the option holder based on the difference in exercise price between the revised measurement date and original grant date.
 In February 2007, we determined we would provide a cash payment or restricted stock for the change in exercise price for the directors and officers with affected stock options.
-In addition, certain directors and officers agreed to waive such cash payment or restricted stock for the difference in exercise price of approximately \$16,000 in our consolidated financial statements in the fourth quarter of 2006 and will result in additional stock-based compensation expense of approximately \$1.2 million to be recognized in the three months ended March 31, 2007.
+In addition, certain directors and officers agreed to waive such cash payment or restricted stock from us for the difference in exercise price of certain affected stock options.
+The agreements with our directors and executives resulted in additional stock-based compensation expense of approximately \$16,000 in our consolidated financial statements in the fourth quarter of 2006 and will result in additional stock-based compensation expense of approximately \$1.2 million to be recognized in the three months ended March 31, 2007.